Rules of Engagement:

 Plano, Texas, USA

-- Find fulfillment and passion in their work
+- Help employees find fulfillment and passion in their work

 Tuition includes all instruction and handouts.
 Lodging and meals are excluded.
 Course is limited to 35 participants.

 - $250 ILEA member